i-am-shodan/Growatt_ShineWiFi-S/README.md

 # Growatt_ShineWiFi
-Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build sticks (ESP8266/ESP32).
+Firmware replacement for Growatt ShineWiFi-S (serial).

 # How to install

-* Download a precompiled release from [here](https://github.com/otti/Growatt_ShineWiFi-S/releases)

-Or

 * Checkout this repo
 * Setup the IDE of your choice
-    * **Recommended:** For platformio just open the project folder and choose the correct env for your hardware
     * For the original Arduino IDE follow the instruction in the main ino [file](https://github.com/otti/Growatt_ShineWiFi-S/blob/master/SRC/ShineWiFi-ModBus/ShineWiFi-ModBus.ino) (esp8266 only)
 * Rename and adapt [Config.h.example](https://github.com/otti/Growatt_ShineWiFi-S/blob/master/SRC/ShineWiFi-ModBus/Config.h.example) to Config.h with your compile time settings